 It’s really a win-win-win.
 We get to try out an experience or stay somewhere that we may have otherwise not considered.
 In return a Company gets some added exposure through our blog and social media channels.
 And hence you get the full scoop (with our truthful review and tips) on this experience that we otherwise may not have written about.

 So if it’s a good fit for our site, we gladly accept such courtesies but we don’t let that affect our opinion.
-If we had a bad experience, you’re going to get the truth from us, even if we burn some bridges with the company that hosted us.
-Oh well.
+If we had a bad experience, you’re still going to get the truth from us, even if we burn some bridges with the company that hosted us.

 We disclose instances of comped trips within blog posts by saying something like “We were guests of Planetary Expeditions during this intergalactic trip Mars,” so you’ll know exactly when a company has graciously hosted us as guests.